bergercookie/csl_mr_slam/csl_hw_setup/ansible/README.md

+Following work is not yet complete.
+Only working anisble-playbook is the ]push_code_to_robots.yml

 Repository contains scripts and configuration files to deploy code, launch various tasks (setup, execution of graphSLAM), and overall manage the set of running graphSLAM agent (nodes)